MikeGawi/ePiframe_plugin/docs/TUTORIAL.md

 ```

 * ```get_files``` is a helper method that returns list of synced photo paths for the configured ```local_path``` property
-* ```@login_required``` is a decorator that determines if this function needs user to logged in to visit website.
-If not added then anyone even non-authorized users can access it
+* ```@login_required``` is a decorator that determines if this function needs user to be logged in to visit website.
+If not added then anyone, even non-authorized users can access it
 * ```get_sync_image``` method retrieves ```filenum``` - index of desired photo from ```request.args``` passed to URL like ```http://<IP>/api/get_sync_image?file=1```
 * ```filenum``` index is used to get the file from ```files``` - list of photos and if request contains ```thumb``` argument then it takes the file from thumbnail folder and filename with thumbnail prefix.
 Thumbnail request argument is passed like this: ```http://<IP>/api/get_sync_image?file=1&thumb=```
 * method returns file with its MIME type or error text if any occurs